I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/ntddchgr/ns-ntddchgr-_changer_product_data.md

 ## Members

-`DeviceType`
+`VendorId`

-Specifies the device type of the changer.
-This member must be MEDIUM_CHANGER.
+Specifies the name of the device manufacturer.

 `ProductId`